kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

+The terms sh-token and sh-boolean are imported from
+{{!I-D.ietf-httpbis-header-structure}}.

 Example HTTP requests and responses use the HTTP/2-style formatting from
 {{?RFC7540}}.